hdu-hh/Covid19_CQSI_Plan/FAQ.md

   - for needing less resources to help
   - for stabilizing the supply chain

-## Don't induced infection waste resources that are desperately needed elsewhere?
+## Wouldn't induced infection waste resources that are desperately needed elsewhere?

+- "[back-burning](https://en.wikipedia.org/wiki/Controlled_burn)" is a proven strategy for fighting [wildfires](https://en.wikipedia.org/wiki/Wildfire)
 - certified immunized persons are the most valuable asset there in a pandemic
 - induced infection and quarantined self-immunization is currently the only way increase the number of certified immunized persons